CartoDB/carto-react/UPGRADE.md

 - disabledOpacity
 - selectedOpacity
 - focusOpacity
-- other, all removed but tooltip and divider
+- other, all removed but divider

-Some others have been moved because they aren't native MUI keys and are so specific to some components, these are:
+Some others have been moved or replaced because they aren't native MUI keys and are so specific to some components, these are:

-- charts
+- charts (replaced by `alpha(theme.palette.common.black, %)`)
-- other
+- other (moved to `componentsPalette`)

-These sets of keys are now in: `componentsPalette`.

 `grey palette` is not used to design (and therefore not for style) components directly.
 We have a set of neutral colors to use in the custom `default` variant.